maja0000/topoftheweek/README.md

 ## ⭐ SCOPE ⭐
 - defines where variable can be accessed or referenced

-{...}block - cod found inside a set of curly brackets.
+{...}block - code found inside a set of curly brackets.
 Blocks help to group 1 or more statements together.
 ### ⭐ 1.
 Global scope (global variables)
 variables declared *outside* of the block. (can be accesed by any code in the program)